qudini/front-end-test/readme.md

 ## Preface

-At Qudini we utilise a range of front-end technologies which make up our stack.
+At Verint: Appointment and Queuing we utilise a range of front-end technologies which make up our stack.
 We're evolving our existing and greenfield applications to make use of a more modern set of technologies.
 We make use of React on both the web with React-DOM and on mobile devices using React-Native.

 This exercise is intended to give you an idea into the technology stack we're currently using along with experiencing the domain we apply these technologies towards.
 This is not seen as a test and there are no right or wrong answers, we're open to your ideas and opinions in regards to how you feel the below problem could be best solved.